kpchoy/Study-Guide-Notes-/javascript/js_general.md

 - What's the difference between the DOMContentLoaded and load event triggers?
   - DOMContentLoaded - document has finished loading (but not its dependent resources)
   - load - a resource and its dependent resources have finished loading (ex images, styles, etc)

+# Variables: let const and var
+- Discuss the differences between let, const, and var.
+What are their respective scopings?
+  - let and const are not hoisted and block-scoped, cruly braces define scope variables declared in
+  - const cannot be reassigned, but properties can be changed
+  - var is hoisted